Always something to do for the holidays or rainy day?

 It's time for a swing!
 In addition to the usual baby swings, there are now even luxury, electric swings for sale!

-I personally think Small Foot Company is such a nice brand, with sustainable certified wood in all their products, and this wooden baby swing in horse shape I would certainly recommend, to at least take a look.
+The best brand tested was Small Foot Company, a cute brand, with sustainable certified wood in all their products, and this wooden baby swing in horse shape I would certainly recommend, to at least take a look.

-But there are many more fun options, of course, and as you are used to from me, I will list the best ones for you and then go deeper into each of these choices:
+But there are many more fun options, of course, and as you've come to expect from me, I'll list the best ones for you and then go deeper into each of these choices: